rmoff/rmoff-blog/content/post/raycast.md

 ## Alfred snippets -> Raycast snippets = easy peasy

 Along with clipboard history, _snippets_ are a fantastic productivity tool.
 Whether auto-expanding your email address when you type `ep`, entering the current timestamp, or even pasting your resume, it just speeds things up.
 The good news is that Raycast supports snippets, and [David Brownman](https://xavd.id/) wrote a nice tutorial on [how to migrate your Alfred snippets to Raycast](https://xavd.id/blog/post/migrating-alfred-snippets-to-raycast/).
 Just make sure that each snippet has a name otherwise the import will fail.
 It's fine to give it a dummy name - but it can't be blank.

+## GitHub extension

+Think of all the tasks that you do on your computer each day.
+Many of those will have a Raycast extension that you can use to make it quicker and easier to get things done.
+Here's an example with the GitHub extension to merge [the PR](https://github.com/rmoff/rmoff-blog/pull/34) to publish this blog :)

+<video autoplay="true" loop="true" width=800 src="/images/2023/03/gh.mp4"></video>

 ## Sorry, but the time has come.